 LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

-Thursday's contest that pits the LSU Tigers (7-1) against the Virginia Tech Hokies (5-1) at Pete Maravich Assembly Center has a projected final score of 77-71 (based on our computer prediction) in favor of LSU, who is a small favorite in this matchup according to our model.
-Game time is at 9:00 PM on November 30.
+Thursday's game that pits the LSU Tigers (7-1) versus the Virginia Tech Hokies (5-1) at Pete Maravich Assembly Center has a projected final score of 78-71 (based on our computer prediction) in favor of LSU, who is favored in this matchup by our model.
+Tipoff is at 9:00 PM ET on November 30.

-The Tigers enter this contest following a 76-73 win over Virginia on Saturday.
+The Tigers enter this matchup after a 76-73 win over Virginia on Saturday.

+In their last game on Saturday, the Tigers claimed a 76-73 victory against Virginia.
+The Hokies won their most recent game 76-70 against Tulane on Saturday.
+Aneesah Morrow scored a team-leading 37 points for the Tigers in the win.
+Georgia Amoore's team-leading 24 points paced the Hokies in the victory.

 Catch college basketball action all season long on Fubo!